MohsinDev369/testing-Electronjs-Notification/README.md

-# Trying notifications in Electron.js
+# Testing notifications in Electron.js
-Creating an electron app that Just sends a notification, for example, experimental code
+Creating an electron app that Just sends a notification, for example,    Experimental code 🔬

 # Preview
 ![](preview.gif)